renegoldschmid/asd-hackathon/README.md

 # Million-API-Server - ASD-Hackathon

+## Prerequisites

+NodeJS and NPM must be installed on your machine.

 ## How to start

 1. Clone repository
 2. cd into directory
-3. npm start (node/npm must be installed on the computer)
+3. npm start

 The server runs on localhost on port 3000.